Kaadhali (2017 film)

 Kaadhali is a 2017 Telugu-language film directed by Pattabhi R Chilukuri in his directorial debut.
 The film stars debutant Pooja Doshi, Harish Kalyan and Sai Ronak in the lead roles and marks the Telugu lead film debut of Kalyan.

 Plot

-The film is a triangular love story in which a girl, Bandhavi (Pooja Doshi), has to decide between two boys Karthik (Harish Kalyan) and Kranti (Sai Ronak).
+The film is a triangular love story in which Bandhavi (Pooja Doshi) has to decide between Karthik (Harish Kalyan) and Kranti (Sai Ronak).

 Production

 Director Pattabhi felt telling a story from a girl's point of view would be a good idea after his friends and family told him how films that featured a leading lady ran well.
 Harish Kalyan was roped in to be part of the cast after Pattabhi watched Kalyan's Vil Ambu.
 Debutant Pooja Doshi and Sai Ronak were cast after they auditioned for their respective roles.
 Pooja Doshi plays a Tamil girl in the film, so a Tamil title was chosen for the film.